csc-training/csc-env-eff/_slides/05_batch_jobs.md

 - You can utilize HPC resources for running multiple independent serial jobs at the same time (task farming)
     - [Array jobs](https://docs.csc.fi/computing/running/array-jobs/)
     - [Other high-throughput tools](https://docs.csc.fi/computing/running/throughput/)
-- Pure serial resources are only available in Puhti
+- On Mahti, pure serial resources are only available in `small` partition
-    - Some tools, e.g. [HyperQueue](https://docs.csc.fi/apps/hyperqueue/), can make a set of serial jobs suitable for Mahti
+    - Some tools, e.g. [HyperQueue](https://docs.csc.fi/apps/hyperqueue/), can make a set of serial jobs suitable also for `medium` partition
-    - **But**, the workflow needs to fill (at least) one Mahti node and keep the CPUs busy for the job duration
+    - **But**, the workflow needs to fill (at least) one Mahti node (128 cores) and keep the CPUs busy for the job duration
 - When running many jobs, make sure that you don't overload the batch queue system or the parallel file system (mind your I/O and job steps)!

 # HPC parallel jobs